Keibert Ruiz Player Props: Nationals vs. Guardians

-Keibert Ruiz -- 2-for-4 in his most recent game -- will be in action for the Washington Nationals against the Cleveland Guardians, with Cal Quantrill on the hill, on April 14 at 7:05 PM ET.
+The Washington Nationals and Keibert Ruiz, who went 1-for-4 last time in action, take on Zach Plesac and the Cleveland Guardians at Nationals Park, Saturday at 4:05 PM ET.

-He racked up two hits (going 2-for-4) in his last appearance against the Angels.
+He had a one-hit showing in his last game (1-for-4) against the Guardians.

 Keibert Ruiz Game Info & Props vs. the Guardians